Erquy, the Ancient Rekinea

 The presence of the Romans in Erquy is no secret.
 On the center beach, near the pointe de la Hussaye, you can see the trace of a small pool.
 This is all that remains of the ancient Roman port.
 In Gallo-Roman Brittany, the port of Erquy was the resort of the rich bourgeois of Condate, now Rennes.
 A Roman road connected the two towns via Corseul, the ancient Coriosolis where the remains of a temple of Mars are found.
 Condate-Coriosolis-Rekinea, such was the service of this via Romana.

 My garden clings to the slopes of Cap d’Erquy, where archaeologists discovered the remains of a Roman camp in the last century.
-Is it Laudanum, Bibendum, Babaorum or Petibonum?Names of Roman camp in Asterix adventures I don’t know, but he’s here.
+Is it Laudanum, Bibendum, Babaorum or Petibonum?Names of Roman camp in Asterix adventures I don’t know, but it’s here.
 The Gauls who resist the Roman invader, a well-known story … Joking aside, did you know that Erquy is the model of the Gallic village of Asterix?

 The cover page of the Asterix albums shows a glass onion magnifying a detail of the Côtes d’Armor.
 This detail represents the village of Asterix.
 It’s right at Erquy’s location.
 Uderzo has endowed this village with a cape extended by three reefs.
 At the end of Cap d’Erquy line up Les Trois Pierres,the Three Stones well known to local sailors.